cmvandrevala/more-than-equations/content/Computer Science/Labs/Meet in the Middle.md

 If there are an odd number of data points, the median is found by sorting the data and then picking the point which has an equal number of points greater than and less then it.
 If there are an even number of data points, you should take the average of the two middle values after sorting the data set.

-This problem is provided courtesy of {% cite jamesSmackMiddleNowhere2022 %}.
+This problem is provided courtesy of Professor Jason James [@jamesSmackMiddleNowhere2022].

 ## 🎯 Problem Statement